mariodruiz/PYNQ/docs/source/getting_started/connecting_to_jupyter_notebook.rst

 PYNQ uses the Jupyter Notebook environment to provide examples and documentation.
 Using your browser you can view and run the notebook documentation interactively.

-The Getting_Started folder in the Jupyter home area includes some introductory Jupyter notebooks.
+The getting_started folder in the Jupyter home area includes some introductory Jupyter notebooks.

 .. image:: ../images/getting_started_notebooks.png